 Is the University of Central Arkansas NCATE accredited?

-The University of Central Arkansas was created in 1907 by the Arkansas General Assembly.
-The Arkansas State Normal School’s mission was to prepare teachers for the state, a fact emphasized by its location in the geographical center of Arkansas.
-With federal initiatives such as No Child Left Behind, and the expectations of the citizens of our state, UCA and the College of Education are committed to the high standards of teacher preparation, effective partnerships with P-12 schools, and the continued high expectations of learning for all children.
-Evidence of this commitment to quality preparation is the longstanding accreditation by the Higher Learning Commission, a member of the North Central Association of Schools and Colleges (NCA) and national accreditation by the National Council for Accreditation of Teacher Education (NCATE) since 1953.
-NCATE recently merged with the Teacher Education Accreditation Council (TEAC) to become CAEP (Council for the Accreditation of Educator Preparation).
+The University of Central Arkansas was created in 1907 by the Arkansas General Assembly as the Arkansas Normal School.
+UCA’s original mission was to prepare teachers for the state, a fact emphasized by its location in the geographical center of Arkansas.
+With federal and state initiatives plus the expectations of the citizens of our state, UCA and the College of Education are committed to the high standards of teacher preparation, effective partnerships with K-12 schools, and the continued high expectations of learning for all children.
+Evidence of this commitment to quality preparation is the longstanding national accreditation by the National Council for Accreditation of Teacher Education (NCATE) since 1953.
+NCATE recently merged with the Teacher Education Accreditation Council (TEAC) to become CAEP (the Council for the Accreditation of Educator Preparation).

 The University of Central Arkansas is also committed to maintaining its leadership role in the state by providing quality programs for those it serves.
 Because of the ever changing landscape of education, those leading our schools must be prepared to use the most contemporary methods to ensure effective schools.
 By empowering educational professionals to face the rich and diverse challenges waiting them, UCA is upholding its traditions while affirming expectations for its future.
 The professional education programs at the University of Central Arkansas incorporate nationally recognized performance-based standards that result in highly qualified professionals for our public schools.